 How do I diagnose malnutrition? (expand +/-)

 Subjective global assessment (SGA) (http://www.nutritioncareincanada.ca/sites/default/uploads/files/SGA%20Tool%20EN%20colour_2017(1).pdf) is the gold standard for diagnosing malnutrition.
 It is also recommended by CMTF for triaging nutrition care.
-SGA is a simple bedside method for assessing the risk of malnutrition and identifying those who would benefit from nutrition care.
+SGA is a simple bedside method used to diagnose malnutrition and identify those who would benefit from nutrition care.
 It provides an accurate diagnosis in 10 minutes.
 SGA has been validated in a variety of patient populations and is used extensively worldwide to diagnose malnutrition.
 The SGA assessment includes:

 - Changes in recent food/fluid intake